GA-CyberWorkforceAcademy/GTA-Labs/nmap-ssh.md

 -   There are other password protected network services being used on the network...this should be a starting point for determining the password for the "ubunutu" login used across the organization.

-Submission
+** Hints:

+- Figure out what the server subnet is.
+(The router is connected to it)
+- Discover hosts on the server network
+- Figure out what services those servers are running
+- Start snooping on traffic that you may be able to use (i.e. you need to find the password for ubunutu...)
+- Be specific when you are sniffing traffic.
+And use the "-X" flag to view the Submission
 =====